edvardm/lamr/README.md

 ## Overview

-LAMR is simple tool to organize makefiles in such a way that generic rules are separated from project specific ones, and provides means to easily sync common makefile rules, thus reducing duplication.
+LAMR is a simple tool to manage makefiles in such a way that generic rules are separated from project specific ones, and provides means to easily sync shared makefiles reducing duplication.

 It should be especially useful if you have several projects using same languages/technologies, and want to provide automation for standard tasks like formatting, linting, deploying without duplicating lots of code.